NativeScript/docs-v7/docs/ui/dark-mode.md

 ## How Does It Work

 Since version 6.2, NativeScript detects the system appearance of the running mobile operating system and applies a respective CSS class to the application's [root view](https://docs.nativescript.org/ui/styling#root-views-css-classes).
 In particular, if you run the application on iOS 13.0 in Light mode, a `.ns-light` CSS class will be assign to the root view of your application.
-In analogy, if you change the system appearance from Light to Dark, the `.ns-light` class will be replaced with `.ns-dark` and vice verse.
+In analogy, if you change the system appearance from Light to Dark, the `.ns-light` class will be replaced with `.ns-dark` and vice versa.

 To illustrate this behavior, the sample CSS styles below will paint the Pages of your application in *light blue* color on Light system appearance and in *dark blue* on dark system appearance: